 Eugene is one of my favorite places.
 I went to U of O, where I studied English, and loved my time there.
 I now live back in LA, but I return to Eugene every fall to catch a football game.

-I am admittedly biased on this, but you should really pay a visit to Eugene.
-The scenery is absolutely beautiful, the food and drinks are delicious, and the locals are friendly.
+Eugene is totally worth visiting on a trip to Oregon.
+Located just about 100 miles south of Portland, the scenery is beautiful, the food and drinks are delicious, and the locals are friendly.
 Plus, it’s full of quirky folklore, like nods to its Animal House ties, local football proverbs, and locations that inspired The Simpsons.

-Here’s your guide for my favorite things to do, eat, and drink on a visit to Eugene, Oregon.
+Here’s your travel guide for some of the best things to do, eat, and drink on a visit to Eugene, Oregon.

 Explore U of O